Probate Q&A Series How can I distribute funds to an incarcerated beneficiary when obtaining a power of attorney is challenging?

 1. Detailed Answer

 When a beneficiary is incarcerated, you may face obstacles obtaining a traditional power of attorney (POA).
 Prisons often limit notary access or refuse outside agents.
-Under North Carolina law, you have two primary paths:
+Under Pennsylvania law, you may have two primary paths:

 a.
 Direct Deposits to the Inmate Trust Fund